Natural disasters in Japan: Flood management

 Flood management has been important in Japan for generations.
-The first form of flood management dates back to the 4th century when the Manda Levee (embankment) was built at the Yodo River.
+The first form of flood management dates back to the 4th century when the Manda-no-tsutsumi (Manda Levee) was built at the Yodo River.
 Here a narrow path runs along the old river near the inhabited areas.
-Today there is even a monument.
+Today there is a monument.
 Japan has many large-scale projects to protect its inhabitants from the water.
 For example, there is a lot of emphasis on breaking high waves and a lot of research is being done into the behavior of tsunamis.
 After the devastating tsunami of 2011, the Japanese government decided to protect all vulnerable villages and towns along the coast by building sea walls that range from 8.5 meters to 24 meters in height.
 As much as eleven billion is spent on building this 400-kilometer-long concrete wall.

 Inland, flood management in Japan is also important against river flooding.
 Many of these projects are also recognizable to us.
-They are working on widening the river channels and building dikes.
+The government is working on widening the river channels and building dikes.
 This is to limit the rise in a river's water level by increasing its cross-section and to prevent the land from flooding in times of flooding.

-They have drainage basins, which are used to temporarily store the overflow of the river during a flood and to drain it again after the risk of flooding has passed.
+Management of floods include drainage basins, which are used to temporarily store the overflow of the river during a flood and to drain it again after the risk of flooding has passed.
 This prevents the downstream water levels from rising.
-They also have pumping stations, here pumps are used to drain rainwater into the river in areas where the water level in the river is higher than the land.
-They also dredge in Japan.
+In addition, they also include pumping stations; pumps are used to drain rainwater into the river in areas where the water level in the river is higher than the land.
+Lastly, dredging is also used.
 This is done to lower the water level in a river by deepening or dredging the river bed.
 Another important way of flood management is to create so-called shortcuts or shortcuts.
 The length of a river channel is shortened by straightening bends, so that flood water can flow through it quickly.
-And a flood management approach widely used by Japan is dams, such as the 186 meter high Kurobe Dam in Toyama.
+And a flood management approach widely used by Japan is dams, such as the 186-meter high Kurobe Dam in Toyama Prefecture.
 These dams are huge, so it often takes years to build them.
 The function of these dams is to regulate the water flow upstream at the time of a flood, so that the flow is reduced downstream.